qbancoffee/imac_g3_ivad_board_init/README.md

 # --->DO THIS AT YOUR OWN RISK<--- as thing may break as you dissasemble your iMac and you can get shocked.

-Although low risk, things can always go wrong so be careful.
+Although low risk, things can always go wrong, so be careful.

 - The inner bezel is extremely fragile and routintely breaks.
 - The CRT can hold a charge and shock you even if the iMac is not plugged in.